-Day 01 Arrive in KTM airport then drive to hotel
+Day 01 Arrive in KTM airport and drive to hotel Overnight at Hotel

 Day 10 Rest day for acclimatization

-Day 17 Tseram trek to oktang base camp (Kanchenjunga base camp) back to Ramche (4620m)
+Day 17 Tseram trek to oktang base camp (South face Kanchenjunga base camp) back to Ramche (4580m) Overnight at Teahouse

-Day 24 Sightseeing to Boudhanath, Pashupatinath and Bhaktapur
+Day 26 Sightseeing to Boudhanath, Pashupatinath and Bhaktapur Overnight at Hotel

-Day 25 Free day in Kathmandu for shopping or relax
+Day 27 Leisure day in Kathmandu for shopping or relax overnight at Hotel

 Note: Kathmandu to Biratnagar there are daily flights from where available flight for Suketar / Taplejung (our trek starting point) but they don’t publish the pre-schedule that makes harder to set schedule for the trekking.
 Nowadays much people choose the driving option from Biratnagar or Bhadrapur (more closer) to Taplejung, it takes approximately 7/8 hours by private jeep.

 We have fixed dates for group join basis treks in Nepal or book your trekking holiday on private, go when you want with your friends.